Getting started with esProc

 - A middle computing engine that caters to user-defined needs, including heterogeneous data sources & complex computing goals, by configuring JDBC and writing simple SPL scripts.

-Get the latest installation package and trial license at http://www.raqsoft.com/esproc-download.
+Get the latest installation package at http://www.raqsoft.com/esproc-download.

 The integration services package only encapsulates the working class libraries (including text file read and write) for processing existing data.
 To retrieve data from databases users need to download and deploy appropriate JDBC driver.
 To get data from a big data platform or other similar products through client-side interface you also need to download and deploy corresponding esProc class libraries (external libraries), besides the proper client-side jars.
 Get the latest information about esProc external libraries and their related jars at http://www.raqsoft.com/esproc-download.